-You can list the various types of log and dump files that are available on the configuration node on the List Dumps panel.
+You can list the log and dump files on the configuration node on the List Dumps panel.

 Dump data can be saved on any node in the cluster.
-When you use this procedure to display dump data only the dump files on the configuration node will be displayed.
+When you use this procedure to display dump data only, the dump files on the configuration node will be displayed.
 An option is provided on the dumps menu to display data from other nodes.
-If you choose to display or save data from another node that data will first be copied to the configuration node.
+If you choose to display or save data from another node, that data will first be copied to the configuration node.